ayeletbaynash/Drive-App/README.md

 # Drive-App
 Drive App is a comprehensive file management simulation.
-The system allows users to register, upload, get, edit and delete files, manage permissions (read/write/owner), and search for files by name or content.
-It features a Node.js/Express REST API gateway that manages users, permissions, and file metadata, communicating with a robust C++ TCP Server for physical file storage and low-level operations.
+Awesome Drive is a user-friendly app for managing and storing your files.
+With this app, you can easily create or import files, organize them into folders, and manage different user permissions (Read, Write, or Owner).
+It also features a powerful search tool to find files by their name or content.
+The system works with a Node.js server that connects to a C++ TCP server, which handles the actual file storage safely.

 # API Commands
 Since the application exposes a RESTful API, operations are performed via HTTP requests.